THERAPEUTIC BODY WORK

 ~ How long do sessions last, and how often should they be received?

 Generally Zero Balancing sessions last 30-40 minutes, but sessions of 45 and 60 minutes are available.
-I offer a 15 minute session as well.
-This is a great session for a "tune-up", and can also be good before/after a chiropractic/physical therapy appointment.

 How often you should have a session depends upon your needs.
 If one can find the time and the money, it is a good idea to receive a session two-four times a month for the first month or two.
 Some people come once or twice a month, some come once every two or three months.